greenelab/deep-review/all-sections.md

 looked into how feature selection can improve classification [@Kt9NojjR; @y9s5irW], and techniques have been proposed that are classifier-independent
 [@1AN5UPfb1; @O9D66oYa].

-How have neural networks been of use?
-Most neural networks are being used for phylogenetic classification or functional annotation from sequence data where there is ample data for training.
+Most neural networks are used for phylogenetic classification or functional annotation from sequence data where there is ample data for training.
 Neural networks have been applied successfully to gene annotation (e.g. Orphelia [@q1A2AEtO] and FragGeneScan